 The Declaration of Independence proclaimed independence from Great Britain.
-It stated that people have natural (inherent) rights to life, liberty, and the pursuit of happiness.
+It stated that people have natural

+(inherent) rights to life, liberty, and the pursuit of happiness.
+In practicality, it only applied to white men at this time.

 Key philosophies in the Declaration of Independence were based upon ideas first expressed by European philosophers (e.g., John Locke).